-- It is estimated that 5.2 million Americans have Alzheimer’s disease.
-There is no current cure for Alzheimer’s.
-Research is the hope for curing this devastating illness.
+It is estimated that 5.8 million Americans have Alzheimer’s disease.
+There is no current cure for Alzheimer’s; research is the hope for a cure.

-- The number of people with Alzheimer’s disease is expected to triple by 2050.
+The number of people with Alzheimer’s disease is expected to increase to 88 million by 2050.

-- Alzheimer’s is a fatal disease.
-It is currently the sixth-leading cause of death in the United States.
+Alzheimer’s is currently the sixth-leading cause of death in the United States.

-It is estimated that up to half of people with Alzheimer’s disease are not diagnosed and do not know they have it.
+It reports that 1 in 10 people in the US over age 65 have a diagnosis of Alzheimer’s disease and the percentage of people with the disease increases with age.
+These numbers do not include many people with Alzheimer’s disease who are not diagnosed and do not know they have it.
 If you are worried about memory problems, contact us.
 Our doctors and clinicians are here to help answer your questions, talk to you about your research options and provide evaluation and support.

 Read this “Alzheimers Disease Fact Sheet” provided by the National Institute on Aging for more information.